Sonbai

 In the interior of West Timor, a Sonbai principality remained under Portuguese suzerainty after 1658.
-The rulers, known to the Europeans as "emperor", usually had an inactive role, while the executive governance was done by their main lieutenants of the Kono family.
+The rulers, known to the Europeans as "emperor (keizer, imperador)", usually had an inactive role, while the executive governance was done by their main lieutenants of the Kono family.
 Therefore, the inland principality was often known as Amakono (Ama = father).
 The realm was also known as Greater Sonbai (Sonbai Besar).
 In 1748-49 the ruler of Greater Sonbai defected from Portugal and escaped to Kupang, submitting to the Dutch.
 Later on, in 1782, the Greater Sonbai congregation again broke with the Dutch and re-established an autonomous realm in the interior.
 It approximately covered the regions Fatuleu, Mollo and Miomaffo.
 After 1867 this realm began to break up, as minor rajas asserted their independence.
 The last pretender-ruler was captured by Dutch colonial troops in 1906, bringing a definite end to the principality.

+The Dutch and Portuguese gave the rulers of the Sonbai Besar and Sonbai Kecil the lofty title of 'emperor' (keizer, imperador), which indicates that the two colonial powers both understood the importance of maintaining control over the ritually prestigious princes.